-	For those campers who wish to be more flexible in their arrival dates and length of stay, approximately 34% of campsites at Platte River will remain available on a first-come, first-served basis.
-Each day, any reservable sites which are not taken will be made available on a first-come, first-served basis, with no reservation fee.
-In addition, all campsites at D. H. Day Campground, near Glen Arbor, will remain available on a first-come, first-served basis.
+For those campers who wish to be more flexible in their arrival dates and length of stay, the remaining 34% of campsites at Platte River Campground are available on a first-come, first-served basis.
+Each day, any reservable sites which are not taken are made available on a first-come, first-served basis, with no reservation fee.

-Through the NRRS, reservations for regular campsites (which accommodate up to six people) may be made by phone or internet up to six months in advance of the camping date desired.
-Regular campsites may be reserved from the Friday of Memorial Day weekend through October 1.
+Through the National Recreation Reservation Service (NRRS), reservations for regular campsites (which accommodate up to six people) may be made by phone or internet up to six months in advance of the camping date desired.
+Regular campsites may be reserved from May 15 through October 15.

 Group campsites (which accommodate up to 25 people) may be reserved up to one year in advance of the camping date desired.
-Group campsites may be reserved from the first Friday in May through October 1.
+Group campsites may be reserved from May 1 through October 15.